bcbnz/matplotlib-pgfutils/doc/config.md

 is probably simpler to let pgfutils take care of it.
 If the `fix_raster_dir` postprocessing option is set to True, any calls to `\pgfimage` will be updated to include the relative directory of the figure.

+### `tikzpicture` (default False)

+The PGF backend creates the figure within a `pgfpicture` environment.
+Although this is fine most of the time, the TikZ external library (which 'externalises' TikZ images to PDF to reduce compilation time) requires the `tikzpicture` environment.
+Enabling this postprocesing option will change the environment used for the figure to `tikzpicture`.
+Note that it does not change any of the drawing commands.
+As TikZ is a superset of PGF, this should work in most cases, although errors may occur in some figures.

 [1]: https://en.wikipedia.org/wiki/JSON